Average Profits of Prejudiced Algorithms

 \begin{remark} In the univariate case, the space is totally ordered.
 In our case, the partial order is naturally given by $(\t_1,\g_1) < (\t_2,\g_2)$ if and only if $\t_1 < \t_2$ and $\g_1 < \g_2$.
 It should be noted that the claim need not hold for $\t_1 < \t_2$ but $\g_1 > \g_2$ for example. \end{remark}

-We opt for the strict version of the property rather than the traditional weak version, since the latter suggests that higher signals may not correspond to being a better signal.
+We opt for the strict version of the property rather than the weak version, since the latter suggests that higher signals may not correspond to being a better signal.
 Assumption \ref{as1} intuitively suggests that qualified applicants are more likely to receive higher signals over unqualified applicants.
 Assumption \ref{as1} immediately implies that both $f_q(\t)/f_u(\t)$ and $g_q(\g)/g_u(\g)$ are strictly increasing and continuous in $\t$ and $\g$ respectively.